January 6th Committee: Investigation

 The select committee's investigation and its findings were multi-faceted.

 A reform of election certification procedures (as governed by the Electoral Count Act of 1887) was passed in the December 2022 omnibus spending bill.
 Committee members had begun collaborating on this reform in 2021.

 The select committee's findings may also be used in arguments to hold individuals, notably Donald Trump, legally accountable.

-The committee ultimately referred Trump for four crimes, one of which is incitement of insurrection.
-Anyone charged and convicted of insurrection would be constitutionally ineligible to hold public office.
-However, the enforcement mechanism for that provision is unclear.
-In January 2022, lawyers challenged Representative Madison Cawthorn's eligibility to run for reelection, and, in March 2022, Representative Marjorie Taylor Greene's eligibility was similarly challenged.
-The first elected official to be removed from office for participating in the Capitol attack was Couy Griffin, a county commissioner from New Mexico.
-A judge removed him from office on September 6, 2022, citing the 14th Amendment and ruling that Griffin had participated in an "insurrection".
-On December 15, 2022, House Democrats introduced a bill that would prevent Trump specifically from running for office again.

-The select committee's work may also aid the multiple criminal investigations into the attack at both the state and federal levels, including, for example, the State of Georgia's investigation into allegations of Trump relating to solicitation of election fraud and other violations of state and federal election laws.
-On May 2, 2022, Fulton County's District Attorney Fani Willis opened a special grand jury to consider criminal charges.

 Simultaneous investigations by the Justice Department

-The United States Department of Justice (DOJ) is probing the months-long efforts to falsely declare that the election was rigged, including pressure on the DOJ, the fake-electors scheme, and the events of January 6 itself.
-Potential charges against Trump include seditious conspiracy and conspiracy to obstruct a government proceeding.
+The United States Department of Justice (DOJ) probed the months-long efforts to falsely declare that the election was rigged, including pressure on the DOJ, the fake-electors scheme, and the events of January 6 itself.

-The judicial branch has also made related observations and rulings.
-In March 2022, federal judge David Carter said it was "more likely than not" that Trump has engaged in a conspiracy with John Eastman to commit federal crimes, and described their attempt as "a coup in search of a legal theory".
+While the investigations by the House select committee and the Justice Department were ongoing, the judicial branch made related observations and rulings.
+In March 2022, federal judge David Carter said it was "more likely than not" that Trump engaged in a conspiracy with John Eastman to commit federal crimes.
+He described their attempt as "a coup in search of a legal theory".

 On November 18, 2022, U.S. Attorney General Merrick Garland announced the appointment of John L. "Jack" Smith as the Special Counsel to oversee the DOJ's ongoing investigations into the FBI investigation into Donald Trump's handling of government documents as well the January 6 investigation.
 Garland praised Smith's experience and said: "I am confident that this appointment will not slow the completion of these investigations."
-Smith promised to investigate "independently and in the best traditions of the Department of Justice ... to whatever outcome the facts and the law dictate.”
+Smith promised to investigate "independently and in the best traditions of the Department of Justice ... to whatever outcome the facts and the law dictate."